guptais/demo-http-sink-kafka-connector/README.md

 ```
 confluent local status SimpleHttpSink
 ```
+For the sake of demo, let's monitor 3 topics:
+- `http-messages`
+- `success-responses`
+- `error-responses`

+#### Capturing the HTTP Response from the API

-Produce some message to the `http-messages` topic
+Produce some string messages to the Source `http-messages` topic
 ```
 confluent local produce http-messages
 ```

+Consume the http response in the `success-responses` topic

-Open few consumers in another terminal window to monitor the other topics.
+Note: Open few consumers in another terminal window to monitor the other topics.

 ```
 confluent local consume <topic-name>
 ```

-I am interested in monitoring 3 topics:
-- http-messages
-- success-responses
-- error-responses

-I have opened 5 terminals all splitted in a window, as shown below:

-#### Capturing the HTTP Response from the API

-I produced string messages to the Source topic and received them in the Success Response topic

 ![Messages received in Success response topic](./images/Success-Response-Topic.png)

 #### Capturing Failed POST requests:

 We can do error reporting to produce records to after each unsuccessful POST.

-There is a lag in error reporting because of the retry attempts.
-Retry attempts are configurable.
+*Note: There is a lag in error reporting because of the retry attempts.
+Retry attempts are configurable.*

-When the REST API was down due to any error, I received the error in the Error Response topic
+Reproduce a error in the REST API, error is received in the `error-responses` topic.
+*(See in the bottom right corner in the screenshot)*

 ![Messages in Error Response topic](./images/Error-Response-topic.png)